ajkovar/xbox-voting/README.md

     gulp

+Or to build the static version of the project:

+    export NODE_ENV=production;gulp dist

 ### TODO

 * Add error handling for when gulp chokes on invalid require statements
-* Fix whatever is wrong with the gulp dist task